-This popular free budget app allows individuals to connect their financial accounts to one management platform.
+This popular free budget app allows individuals to connect their bank accounts at different financial institutions to one management platform.
 Mint was one of the first smartphone apps to help track your expenses, savings, and budget all in one place.

-Mint makes it easy to sync up different bank accounts, credit card accounts, and investment accounts.
+Mint makes it easy to sync bank accounts, credit card accounts, and investment accounts.
 Once everything is connected, you can access all your info from your mobile device with just a few clicks.

 6. Moneyhub 🇬🇧

 If you want to protect your data while planning your finances, check out Moneyhub.
-It’s available as a phone app and for desktop use.
+It’s available in a desktop version as well as a mobile app.